 This is where Potential Energy is different.
 Available as a two‐day course for eight participants, or a three-hour interactive workshop for as many attendees as can be accommodated.
 Potential Energy focuses on how presenters build relationships with their audiences and use their internal and external resources to create impact.
 Requiring some safe group participation, it strips away many of the myths that surround public speaking.
 By exploring and exposing what we do intellectually, emotionally and physically when we communicate effectively, the course brings to life the fundamental principles of live communication, illustrates in a practical way how we naturally and consistently fulfill them, and leaves attendees with memorable concepts and practical exercises with which to approach presentations in the future; be they the next day, month or year.

-The seminar is designed as an energizing and accessible session often delivered in conjunction with other work, whilst the two-day course provides a more detailed exploration of the landscape of presenting as well as evidence based feedback through use of video recordings.
+The seminar is designed as an energizing and accessible session often delivered in conjunction with its companion courses about presentation preparation (In the Wings), confidence (The Big Conversation) or vocal control (Specific Heat Capacity).
+Whilst the two-day course provides a more detailed exploration of the landscape of presenting as well as evidence based feedback through use of video recordings.
 Any further content will be in direct response to concerns articulated or feedback received by attendees during the course.
 In both cases, the following five areas are explored to various extents, depending on the makeup of each audience.
 It should be noted that the course and workshop discuss the behaviours and decisions required of an outstanding performance, as we firmly believe that presenting is not a skill to be developed, rather a series of choices to be made.

 Potential Energy in either of its forms is an event to be experienced and individualized rather than a collection of structured data to be absorbed and reproduced.
 We believe the former offers a setting in which attendees can choose to identify their own route to greater impact.
 The latter, regardless of its efficacy, is more readily, cheaply and instantly available on the Internet.